Natália Guimarães

-Natália Aparecida Guimarães (born 25 December 1984 in Juiz de Fora) is a Brazilian actress, TV host, model and beauty pageant titleholder who won the title of Miss Brasil 2007.
+Natália Aparecida Guimarães (born 25 December 1984 in Juiz de Fora) is a Brazilian actress, tv host, model and beauty pageant titleholder who won the title of Miss Brasil 2007 and represented her country at Miss Universe 2007 where she placed 1st Runner-up.

 Early life

 Due to being born on Christmas, natal in Portuguese, Guimarães' parents named her Natália.
 According to her parents, the choice of her second name is a tribute to Our Lady of Aparecida.
 She took a package of medals of the saint and use one of its as amulet at Miss Universe 2007 competition activities and telecast program.

 Natália was born with six fingers on her hands.
 She inherited a genetic characteristic called polydactyly from her father, a congenital physical anomaly in humans; these supernumerary fingers or toes do not cause any problems to the carriers.
 The characteristic was discovered by media reports.

 Prior to her current career, Natália had an audition for actress in Rede Globo's telenovela Estrela Guia, but her father forbade it in favor of modeling activities.
 Guimarães enrolled on the PUC-MG to study architecture, leaving after six semesters to focus on her pageants.